 History is quite literally carved in stone at Graceland Cemetery—but many of the stories are buried deep.

-Come learn the stories hidden in this historic cemetery, from the lonesome death of Barton Edsall (buried the day of the Great Chicago Fire), the tangled history of the eerie "Statue of Death," and an unmarked Revolutionary War widow to the first female American spy, Charles Dickens' no-good brother, and many of the city's early movers and shakers.
-Many of the masterful gravestones were designed by the city's greatest architects.
+Come learn the secrets hidden in this historic cemetery, where many masterful gravestones were designed by the city's greatest architects.
+Stories range from the lonesome death of Barton Edsall (buried the day of the Great Chicago Fire) to the tangled history of the eerie "Statue of Death"; and from the first female American spy to the unmarked grave of a Revolutionary War widow.
+Every walk offers a broad spectrum of history—if you know where to look.

 - The event will run rain, shine, or snow.

 - This tour is family friendly, though we must insist that parents keep a close watch on their children.